binaryslav/linux-cheat-notes/linux-notes.md

 cp dir/* . - copy all files from dir/* to working directory(.)

-cp -a /tmp/dir1 . - копировать директорию dir1 со всем содержимым в текущую директорию
+cp -a /tmp/dir1 . - copy dir1 and all its content recursively into the working dir(.)

 cp -a ./dir1 ./dir2 - copy dir1 into dir2
 cp -R ./dir1 ./dir2 - copy all subdirectories and files of dir1 into dir2